Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/ethereum/raw-document.md

 }
 ```

-To makes things simple, we will use an existing deployed renderer (at https://tutorial-renderer.openattestation.com).
-However you will still need to replace the following values for your own document:
+To makes things simple, you will use an existing renderer at [here](https://tutorial-renderer.openattestation.com).
+However you will still need to replace the following values in your own document, including the issuer's document store and the identity proof location.

-#### Replacing the issuers document store
+#### Replacing the issuer's document store

 Replace the value of `issuers[0].documentStore` from `0xBBb55Bd1D709955241CAaCb327A765e2b6D69c8b` to the smart contract address of your document store in the [previous step](/docs/integrator-section/verifiable-document/ethereum/document-store).